playlogo/billig/pcb/readme.md

 ### Parts

-> Note: Since this is my first time soldering a rp2040 (QFN-* package in general), I've added enough parts to build 2 board, so that I can mess up one
+> Note: Since this is my first time soldering a rp2040 (QFN-* package in general), I've added enough parts to build 2 board, so that I can mess one up, and if I manage to get both working I can also use it for the Ender3NG :D

 | LCSC ID   | Name                          | Amount      | Total price | Need if combined order ? |
 |-----------|-------------------------------|-------------|-------------|--------------------------|